moodyjmz/react-list/README.md

 # React List

 An attempt to make a small app to pull trending github repos.
+It allows for repos to be favourited and also filtered via programming language.

 The focus for this is to do things reasonably quickly.